Charles II of Spain: Birth and upbringing

-Inter-marriage accentuated the so-called 'Habsburg jaw', a physical characteristic common to both Spanish and Austrian Habsburgs; a contemporary reported this was so pronounced in Charles that he swallowed his food without thoroughly chewing, which resulted in frequent stomach problems.
-A study conducted in 2019 on the Habsburg jaw concluded a genetic link was highly likely, specifically as a recessive trait; however, this is based on an analysis of portraits and in the absence of genetic material such claims remain speculative.
+Intramarriage accentuated the so-called "Habsburg jaw", a physical characteristic common in both Spanish and Austrian Habsburgs.
+One contemporary reported this was so pronounced in Charles that he swallowed his food without thoroughly chewing, leading to frequent stomach problems.
+A 2019 study based on an analysis of Habsburg portraits concluded this feature was likely due to a recessive trait, but in the absence of genetic material, such claims remain speculative.

-Historians Will and Ariel Durant famously described Charles as "short, lame, epileptic, senile and completely bald before 35, always on the verge of death but repeatedly baffling Christendom by continuing to live."
-The degree to which inbreeding was responsible for his ill-health is unclear and disputed; his elder sister, Margaret Theresa of Spain, did not have the same problems, nor did the daughter from her marriage to her uncle Leopold.
-Based on an analysis of contemporary accounts, Charles may have had combined pituitary hormone deficiency and distal renal tubular acidosis.
-One suggestion is his health problems derived from a herpetic infection shortly after birth, while his autopsy report indicates hydrocephalus.
+The precise causes of Charles' ill-health remain disputed.
+Based on an analysis of contemporary accounts, some modern researchers argue they may have been due to one or more autosomal recessive disorders, while others suggest an herpetic infection incurred as an infant, causing hydrocephalus.
+Neither his elder sister, Margaret, who married her maternal uncle Leopold I, nor their child and his niece Maria, had similar health issues.

 After his birth, he was entrusted to the royal governess Mariana Engracia Álvarez de Toledo Portugal y Alfonso-Pimentel.
 Under her careful supervision, he survived childhood attacks of measles, chickenpox, rubella and smallpox, any one of which was then potentially fatal.
-He also had rickets, which left him unable to walk unaided until he was four and compelled him to wear leg braces until the age of five.
-Suggestions that Charles was left largely uneducated until his teens appear to be incorrect; Ramos del Manzano, a professor at the University of Salamanca and legal expert, was appointed his tutor when he was six.
-From the age of 12, he received lessons in music from Juan del Vado and in mathematics by Jose Zaragoza, Professor at the Colegio Imperial de Madrid, whom he later commissioned to carry out a number of engineering projects in Spain.
+He also had rickets, which left him unable to walk unaided until he was four and required him to wear leg braces until the age of five.

+Despite these physical challenges, suggestions that Charles remained largely uneducated into his teens are incorrect.
+Ramos del Manzano, a legal expert from the University of Salamanca, was appointed his tutor when he was six.
+From the age of 12, he received lessons in music from Juan del Vado and mathematics from Jose Zaragoza, a professor at the Colegio Imperial de Madrid.